stuartWagenius/echinaceaLab/README.md

 Small updates made to hh.2022.rda

 2025-01-19
-This R package now contains dataframs of the heads harvested from experimental plots in 2023 and 2024.
+This R package now contains dataframes of the heads harvested from experimental plots in 2023 and 2024.
 These were added in fall 2024 without an update to the readme. hh.2023.rda was update to make a number of small fixes.

 2024-11-12
 * Remove function `lookGC` and documentation because the growth chambers no longer work.